Spurs’ season-best 3-point shooting does in Bucks, 126-104

-“It’s big, confidence building,” DeRozan said.
-“Letting us know we could compete with the best teams in this league.”

-San Antonio finished 19 for 35 on 3-pointers in handing Milwaukee it’s largest defeat of the season.

-Patty Mills added 21 points, including 6 for 10 on 3-pointers.
-LaMarcus Aldridge and Rudy Gay added 18 points each, going a combined 4 for 5 on 3-pointers.
+Patty Mills added 21 points, including 6 for 10 on 3-pointers, for San Antonio (15-20).
+LaMarcus Aldridge and Rudy Gay added 18 points each.

+The Spurs finished 19 for 35 on 3-pointers and shot 51 percent overall.

 Giannis Antetokounmpo had 24 points, 12 rebounds and eight assists for Milwaukee and Donte DiVincenzo added 16 points.